 (b) the category of the land under this Act.

+(6A) Action under subsection (5A) does not change the purpose for which the waters, land, or land and waters are reserved under section 13, the Land Administration Act 1997 or any other Act.

-(7) In the case of land that is vested jointly in the Commission and an Aboriginal body corporate under subsection (4) or (5) the functions of the Aboriginal body corporate in relation to the land are limited to those conferred on a joint responsible body by this Act.
+(7) In the case of waters, land, or land and waters, that are vested jointly in the Commission and an Aboriginal body corporate under subsection (4), (4A), (5) or (5A), the functions of the Aboriginal body corporate in relation to the waters, land, or land and waters are limited to those conferred on a joint responsible body by this Act.

-(8) If an Aboriginal body corporate in which land is vested under this section is deregistered under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Commonwealth) Part 12-1 or 12-2, the land ceases to be vested in the Aboriginal body corporate and by this section vests solely in the Commission.
+(8) If an Aboriginal body corporate in which waters, land, or land and waters are vested under this section is deregistered under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Commonwealth) Part 12-1 or 12-2, the waters, land, or land and waters cease to be vested in the Aboriginal body corporate and by this section vest solely in the Commission.

-(9) The Minister may revoke or amend a determination made under subsection (2) at any time before the vesting under subsection (4) or (5) of the land in respect of which the determination is made.
+(9) The Minister may revoke or amend a determination made under subsection (2) or (2A) at any time before the vesting under subsection (4), (4A), (5) or (5A) of the waters, land, or land and waters in respect of which the determination is made.

 [Section 8AA inserted: No. 28 of 2015 s.
-10.]
+10; amended: No. 27 of 2022 s.
+6.]

 8A.
 CEO may agree to manage private or other land